lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 LSP1-UniversalReceiverDelegate is an **optional extension** to the LSP1-UniversalReceiver Standard.
 As well as notifying a contract about the incoming and outgoing transactions via an event, it will delegate the `universalReceiver(...)` functionality to an external contract that can **handle and react to specific calls** with its custom logic.

-The address of the **external contract** MUST be set as a value for the **LSP1UniversalReceiverDelegate key** shown below to enable the optional extension.
-This key-value pair inside the **[ERC725Y key value store](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725y)** of the contract implementing the `universalReceiver(...)` function will act as a reference, making this external contract upgradeable if required.
+The address of the **external contract** MUST be set as a value for the **LSP1UniversalReceiverDelegate data key** shown below to enable the optional extension.
+This key-value pair inside the **[ERC725Y Data key-value store](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725y)** of the contract implementing the `universalReceiver(...)` function will act as a reference, making this external contract upgradeable if required.

 ```json
 {